New homes under construction

 Sediment in residential street.

-When cleaning sediment off streets, driveways, and paved areas on construction sites, dry sweeping methods should be used instead of water hoses whenever possible.
-If water must be used to clean pavement, stormwater inlets should be protected to filter sediment entering the stormwater drainage system.
+When cleaning sediment off streets, driveways, and paved areas on construction sites, dry sweeping should be used instead of water hoses.
+If water must be used to clean pavement, stormwater drains should be protected to filter sediment entering the stormwater drainage system.

 If you notice sediment pollution from active construction or post-construction sites, email Stormwater Inspections at SW.Surety@raleighnc.gov.